 We will continue to bring you both quality and honesty in the future as we have in the past.

-The first six of 2014 months at Picton Press have been quite busy, with some two dozen books published - some entirely new and some reprints.
+In last six months of 2014 Picton Press has been quite busy, with another dozen books published or about to be (on top of the two dozen published in the past 18 months) - some titles are entirely new and some are reprints.
 A number of important genealogical series have now been completed; we have published several entirely new vital records books; we have brought back into print more than a half-dozen Maine vital records books which have been Out of Print for more than ten years; and have also published several major new genealogies.

-Here are some highlights: * Volume 15 of German Immigrants in American Church Records is now at the printer. * The Vital Records of Sidney, Maine, our newest vital record book in our Maine series, is now available In Print. * The Unionists and the Civil War Experience in the Shenandoah Valley series is now complete, with all six massive volumes available.
-See the six different volumes listed under Virginia. * The German Immigrants in American Church Records series is now up to 14 complete volumes, Volume 15 is now at the printers and will be available early in October 2014.
-Volumes 15 and 16 are almost complete.
-See the complete listings of the 14 volumes under IA, IL, IN, NE, and WI. * John Howland of the Mayflower: all four volumes in Betty White's seminal series on this Mayflower pioneer are once again available. * Both Johann Georg Rohrbach 1732 of Berks County, Pennsylvania and Johannes Rohrbach 1710 of New York are now In Print.
+Here are some highlights: * Volume 15 of German Immigrants in American Church Records is now In Print and in our office, while Volume 16 is now being indexed.
+Volume 17 will be indexed in January 2015 and published in spring 2015. * The Vital Records of Sidney, Maine, our newest vital record book in our Maine series, is now available In Print. * The Unionists and the Civil War Experience in the Shenandoah Valley series is now complete, with all six massive volumes available.
+See the six different volumes listed under Virginia. * The German Immigrants in American Church Records series is now up to 15 complete volumes, Volume 16 is now at the printers and will be available in January 2015.
+Volume 17 is almost complete.
+See the complete listings of the 15 volumes under IA, IL, IN, MI, NE, and WI. * John Howland of the Mayflower: all four volumes in Betty White's seminal series on this Mayflower pioneer are once again available. * Both Johann Georg Rohrbach 1732 of Berks County, Pennsylvania and Johannes Rohrbach 1710 of New York are now In Print.
 The review by Henry Z Jones, Jr., FASG, FGBS says it all: "Superbly documented.
 A magnificent family history that should serve as a model for anyone chronicling their own ancestral line.
 I recommend it highly." * Ingham Genealogy: The Descendants of Joseph Ingham (c1630-1710) of Saybrook, Connecticut by Norman W. Ingham documents for the first time some twelve generations of this early Connecticut family. * The wonderful Descendants of the Signers of the Declaration of Independence series has just been joined by a Second Edition of Volume 2 (New York).
 All seven volumes of this important series now are In Print.
 In addition we have released a CD containing all 128,798 names in the entire series, making it easier for researchers to determine which volume they need to check.
 See the individual volume listings under CT, DE, GA, MA, MD, NC, NH, NJ, NY, PA, RI, SC, and VA, which together document the descendants of all 56 Signers, in most cases for between nine and 11 generations. * We have brought back the formerly Out of Print volumes (Vol 13-14, 15, and 16) of Detailed Reports on the Salzburger Emigrants who Settled in America back In Print, thus making all 18 volumes of this major series on colonial Georgia again available in its wonderful entirety.